WenjiangDeng/XAEM/README.md

 ```
 ### 4.2 Creating Y count matrix

-After running XAEM there will be the output of the equivalence class table for multiple samples.
+After running XAEM there will be the output of the equivalence class table for **multiple samples**.
 We then create the Y count matrix.
 For example, if we want to run XAEM parallelly using 8 cores, the command is:
 ```sh
 Rscript Create_count_matrix.R workdir=/path/to/XAEM_project core=8
 ```